Animenosekai/googlesearch/README.md

 It will only load and parse the website when `results` or `related_searches` is called.

-`parser` is the `BeautifulSoup` parser used to parse the website and `retry_count` is a positive integer representing the number of retries done before raising an exception (useful as `pygooglesearch` seems to fail sometimes).
+`parser` is the `BeautifulSoup` parser used to parse the website and `retry_count` is a positive integer representing the number of retries done before raising an exception (useful as `googlesearch` seems to fail sometimes).

-`results` is a list of `pygooglesearch.models.SearchResultElement`.
+`results` is a list of `googlesearch.models.SearchResultElement`.

 `related_searches` is a list of `Search` elements.

 ## SearchResultElement

-This class represents a result and is initialized by `pygooglesearch`.
+This class represents a result and is initialized by `googlesearch`.

 It holds the following information: